tidyqa/vitepress/docs/testing/smart/index.md

 Incorporating the one-sentence test case approach into our testing strategy aligns with modern testing trends and will enhance our ability to deliver high-quality software while adapting to project demands.

-## Test Cases Structure
+## Example

-This approach streamlines our testing efforts while maintaining comprehensive coverage of critical functionalities.
 I believe this approach will not only save us time and effort but also lead to more effective testing outcomes.

 ### 📁 Login Page